q138ben/gait-recognition-DCNN/README.md

 a gait cycle, based on IMU data and classified with foot switch information.
 The DCNN showed approximately 97% accuracy during an offline evaluation of gait phase recognition.
 Accuracy was highest in the swing phase and lowest in terminal stance.

+## The purpose of this repository

+The purpose of this repository was to demonstrate the labelling of the sensor data with corresponding gait phases, training with a CNN network, and cross validate the recognition accuracy.